-- Students will effectively write using multiple genres of composition. - Students will utilize reading and research for critical thinking, analysis, and communication. - Students will develop college level vocabulary skills to enhance writing. - Students will develop their ability to think, to organize, and to communicate their ideas clearly and objectively. - Students will write clear, coherent, and organized sentences or paragraphs with one central idea. - Students will write with a command of the stylistic aspects of composition. - Students will write with controlled organization and well-developed content, sustaining a logical order throughout the piece.
+- Students will effectively write using multiple genres of composition. - Students will utilize reading and research for critical thinking, analysis, and communication. - Students will develop college level vocabulary skills to enhance writing. - Students will develop their ability to think, to organize, and to communicate their ideas clearly and objectively. - Students will write clear, coherent, and organized sentences or paragraphs with one central idea. - Students will write with a command of the stylistic aspects of composition.

-^{} Portage Learning college courses are offered by Geneva College, which is accredited by the Middle States Commission on Higher Education.
-Portage Learning is included in the College's Department of Professional and Online Graduate Studies; courses are delivered through the PortageLearning.com platform.
+1\ Portage Learning college courses are offered by Geneva College, which is accredited by the Middle States Commission on Higher Education.
+Portage Learning is included in the College's Department of Professional and Online Graduate Studies; courses are delivered through the Portagelearning.edu platform.

-- Students will integrate resources to enhance writing. - Students will generate effective compositions using various methods for the development of ideas. - Students will demonstrate the ability to follow the conventions of standard written English. - Students will use clear research questions and suitable research methods to present evidence from primary and secondary resources. - Students will write using a standard method of documentation such as APA.
+- Students will write with controlled organization and well-developed content, sustaining a logical order throughout the piece. - Students will integrate resources to enhance writing. - Students will generate effective compositions using various methods for the development of ideas. - Students will demonstrate the ability to follow the conventions of standard written English. - Students will use clear research questions and suitable research methods to present evidence from primary and secondary resources. - Students will write using a standard method of documentation such as APA.

-Please see the Module Topics section below for expanded course outcomes.
+\Please see the Module Topics section below for expanded course outcomes